 - Monitors the quality of test results generated by other members of the laboratory team (i.e., cytotechnologists – Pap smears).

-PTPG provides complete anatomic pathology services at five sites, with the capability to receive specimens by respective referral systems to support office, clinic and rural hospital surgical programs.
-A panel of immunohistochemical stains for each site is included.
+PTPG provides complete surgical pathology services are provided at two sites, with the capability to receive specimens by respective referral systems to support offices, clinics and rural hospital surgical programs.
+Our histology lab at Carle Health-Methodist offers an extensive and up-to-date panel of immunohistochemical stains.